elixirschool/elixirschool/lessons/specifics/plug.md

 That's it!
 We've setup our Plug to verify that all requests to `/upload` include both `"content"` and `"mimetype"`, only then will route code be executed.

 For now our `/upload` endpoint isn't very useful but we've seen how to create and integrate our Plug.
-In the next lessons we'll add more functionality.

 ## Running our web app